Amant-Kaur/BatteriesProject_CSCI385/README.md

 7) State of Charge (SoC):
    - Percentage of maximum capacity of a battery with its current charge.
 (Remaining electricity left in the battery cells.)

 ![image](https://github.com/user-attachments/assets/7f845354-0731-4dca-9362-93713d4f7f01)

+# Project Details
 The purpose of this project is to create a tutorial on how to use MATLAB as a statistics and machine learning tool.
-During the tutorial, we will go through how to build a machine learning model (Supervised Learning: Linear Regression).
-The model will have to predict the SoC of a battery.
+During the tutorial, we will go through how to build a deep learning model to predict battery state of charge.

+# Prerequisites
 1) Software Used: MATLAB
 2) Project Consists of:
    - Instructions/Code used:
         * https://www.mathworks.com/help/deeplearning/ug/predict-soc-using-deep-learning.html
    - MATLAB Packages
+        * Statistical and Machine Learning Toolbox
+        * Parallel Computing Toolbox
+        * Deep Learning Toolbox

 # References:
 Kollmeyer, Philip; Vidal, Carlos; Naguib, Mina; Skells, Michael  (2020), “LG 18650HG2 Li-ion Battery Data and Example Deep Neural Network xEV SOC Estimator Script”, Mendeley Data, V3, doi: 10.17632/cp3473x7xv.3